CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-Events/Config-TCA-Events.md

 ### Delete a Rule

 You might find that you no longer want to received event notifications for a particular TCA event.
 In that case, you can either disable the event if you think you may want to receive them again or delete the rule altogether.
-Refer to [Disable a Rule](#disable-a-rule) in the first case.
+Refer to {{<link title="#Disable a Rule" text="Disable a Rule">}} in the first case.
 Follow the instructions here to remove the rule.
 The rule can be in any of the three states.

 To delete a rule: